-Property in Care (PIC) ID: PIC155Designations:Scheduled MonTaken into State care:1853 (OwnershLast reviewed:2012

-Scheduled Monument (SM13099) 1853 (Ownership)
+Property in Care (PIC) ID: Designations: Taken into State care: Last Reviewed: PIC155 Scheduled Monument (SM13099) 1853 (Ownership) 2012 (2025 update to include Empire connections)

 STATEMENT OF SIGNIFICANCE

 LINLITHGOW PALACE, PEEL AND ROYAL PARK

 We continually revise our Statements of Significance, so they may vary in length, format and level of detail.
 While every effort is made to keep them up to date, they should not be considered a definitive or final assessment of our properties.